 Subsequent to luminal hydrolysis, small peptides and amino acids are transferred through enterocytes to the portal circulation by diffusion, facilitated diffusion, or active transport.
 A number of Na+-dependent amino acid transport systems with overlapping amino acid specificity have been described.
 In these transport systems, Na+ and amino acids at high luminal concentrations are co-transported down their concentration gradient to the interior of the cell.
 The ATP-dependent Na+/K+ pump exchanges the accumulated Na+ for extracellular K+, reducing intracellular Na+ levels and maintaining the high extracellular Na+ concentration (high in the intestinal lumen, low in enterocytes) required to drive this transport process.
 Transport mechanisms of this nature are ubiquitous in the body.
 Small peptides are accumulated by a proton (H+) driven transport process and hydrolyzed by intracellular peptidases.
 Amino acids in the circulatory system and in extracellular fluids are transported into cells of the body by at least seven different ATP-requiring active transport systems with overlapping amino acid specificities.

 Hartnup disorder is an autosomal recessive impairment of neutral amino acid transport affecting the kidney tubules and small intestine.
-It is believed that the defect lies in a specific transport system responsible for neutral amino acid transport across the brush-border membrane of renal and intestinal epithelium.
+The disorder results from defects in the specific transport system responsible for neutral amino acid transport across the brush-border membrane of renal and intestinal epithelium.
 Deficiencies in the solute carrier family 6 (neurotransmitter transporter), member 19 gene (symbol SLC6A19) are associated with Hartnup disorder.
-The encoded protein is also referred to as the system B(0) neutral amino acid transporter 1 [B(0)AT1] protein The characteristic diagnostic feature of Hartnup disorder is a dramatic neutral hyperaminoaciduria.
+The encoded protein is also referred to as the system B(0) neutral amino acid transporter 1 [B(0)AT1] protein.
+The characteristic diagnostic feature of Hartnup disorder is a dramatic neutral hyperaminoaciduria.
 Additionally, individuals excrete indolic compounds that originate from the bacterial degradation of unabsorbed tryptophan.
-The reduced intestinal absorption and increased renal loss of tryptophan lead to a reduced availability of tryptophan for niacin and nicotinamide nucleotide biosynthesis.
+The reduced intestinal absorption and increased renal loss of tryptophan lead to a reduced availability of tryptophan for nicotinamide adenine dinucleotide (NAD+ and NADP+) biosynthesis.
 As a consequence affected individuals frequently exhibit pellegra-like rashes

 Many other nitrogenous compounds are found in the intestine.
 Most are bacterial products of protein degradation.
 Some have powerful pharmacological (vasopressor) effects.